thedamon/radioslipstream/data/reviews/2005-01-24-poorfolk-st.md

 are fine examples of meandering melodic folk-rock, sounding a little
 bit like an understated, more layered Shins, or a less distinct
 Calexico.
 Despite my initial misgivings, for the most part Pearce
-lifts the &#8216;folk’ aspect above being simply an unnecessary gimmick.
+lifts the ‘folk’ aspect above being simply an unnecessary gimmick.
 Skip the first track, but not necessarily the whole album.
 Promising.